mpstewart1/AC209a-Twitter-Project/README.md

 - Stacking (Meta Ensembling)
 - Blended Ensemble

 These models are compared and the most informative features to determine whether a particular Twitter account is a bot or a legitimate user are discussed.
-A discussion is also given which aims to answer the following question, *How do bots and legitimate users differ in their discussion of political topics?*
+A discussion is also given which aims to answer the following question:

+ **How do bots and legitimate users differ in their discussion of political topics?**